stupidmankind/BYpassDoc/docs/source/commands/nextloop.rst

 Description
 -----------

 This command enables user to break and exit from the current loop.
-Use this command when you want to break from the current loop
+Use this command when you want to break from the current loop.

 Parameters
 ----------
+	Command without parameter.

 Returned Value